Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 ## Data Analysis 🔍

-The analysis focuses on several key aspects:
+The analysis focused on several key aspects:
 - **Model Popularity**: Identifying which car models were popular and retained their value.
 - **Mileage**: Analyzing how mileage affected the resale value of cars.
 - **Car Color**: Investigating the impact of car color on resale liquidity.
 - **Age of Vehicle**: Understanding how the age of the vehicle correlates with its depreciation.
-- **Percentage Price Change**: Analyze how the price changeed withing various mileage ranges.
+- **Percentage Price Change**: Analyze how the price changed withing various mileage ranges.

-The complete data analysis project code is available['[here](https://github.com/Kittisak-M/Best-Strategy-to-Buy-Used-Car-Considering-Value-Worth-and-Deprecation/blob/main/Best%20Strategy%20to%20Buy%20Used%20Car%20Considering%20Value%2C%20Worth%20and%20Deprecation.ipynb)']!
+The complete data analysis project code is available[here](https://github.com/Kittisak-M/Best-Strategy-to-Buy-Used-Car-Considering-Value-Worth-and-Deprecation/blob/main/Best%20Strategy%20to%20Buy%20Used%20Car%20Considering%20Value%2C%20Worth%20and%20Deprecation.ipynb)']!

 ## Feature Engineering